FindVUK Online Database

 Here you can get an keydb.cfg file that can be used for bluray playback with e.g. VLC or many other applications.

-For detailed information how you can use this file please take a look at the following pages:
+For detailed information how you can use this file please take a look at the bottom of this page - or on the following pages:

 Archive page of previous OnlineDB from Starbuck

 For more details or questions take a look here: DOOM9 - FindVUK Thread

 In case of problems with VLC Bluray Menue playback this post here might be helpful: VideoLan Forum - Solution for libbluray+java BD-J bluray menus troubleshooting on win10

 LastUpdate: 2022-09-26 16:55:17

 Statistics - last 60 days